dimitri4788/notes/gitTutorial.md

 # and makes the working dir match (deletes uncommited changes and all commits
 # after the specified commit).
 $ git reset --hard 31f2bb1

+# To unstage the staged file
+$ git reset HEAD file.cpp
 ```
 rm
 - The opposite of git add, git rm removes files from the current working tree.